-equilibrium - an improbable scenario given that Earth is in a relatively early phase of transient warming and that reaching equilibrium would take multiple millennia (C. Li et al., 2013).
-Moreover, paleoclimate proxies, ESM simulations, and process understanding indicate that strong warming in the eastern equatorial Pacific Ocean (with medium confidence) and Southern Ocean (with high confidence) will emerge on centennial time scales as the response to CO2 forcing dominates temperature changes in these regions (Sections 7.4.4.1, 7.4.4.2) and 9.2.1).
-However, there is low confidence that these features, which have been largely absent over the historical record, will emerge this century (Sections 7.4.4.1, 7.4.4.2 and Section 9.2.1).
-This leads to high confidence that radiative feedbacks will become less negative as the CO2-forced pattern of surface warming emerges ($\alpha' > 0$ W m-2 °C-1), but low confidence that these feedback changes will be realized this century.
+While there are not yet direct observational constraints on the magnitude of the pattern effect, satellite measurements of variations in TOA radiative fluxes show strong co-variation with changing patterns of SSTs, with a strong dependence on SST changes in regions of deep convective ascent (e.g., in the western Pacific warm pool) (Loeb et al., 2018b; Fueglistaler, 2019).
+Cloud and TOA radiation responses to observed warming patterns in atmospheric models have been found to compare favourably with those observed by satellite (Zhou et al., 2016; Loeb et al., 2020; Section 7.2.2.1; Figure 7.3).
+This observational and modelling evidence indicates the potential for a strong pattern effect in nature that will only be negligible if the observed pattern of warming since pre-industrial levels persists to equilibrium - an improbable scenario given that Earth is in a relatively early phase of transient warming and that reaching equilibrium would take multiple millennia (Li et al., 2013a).
+Moreover, paleoclimate proxies, ESM simulations, and process understanding indicate that strong warming in the eastern equatorial Pacific Ocean (with medium confidence) and Southern Ocean (with high confidence) will emerge on centennial timescales as the response to CO2 forcing dominates temperature changes in these regions (Sections 7.4.4.1; 7.4.4.2; Chapter 9, Section 9.2.1).
+However, there is low confidence that these features, which have been largely absent over the historical record, will emerge this century (Sections 7.4.4.1; 7.4.4.2; Chapter 9, Section 9.2.1).
+This leads to high confidence that radiative feedbacks will become less negative as the CO2-forced pattern of surface warming emerges ($\alpha' > 0 \text{ W m}^{-2} \circ \text{C}^{-1}$), but low confidence that these feedback changes will be realized this century.
 There is also substantial uncertainty in the magnitude of the net radiative feedback change between the present warming pattern and the projected equilibrium warming pattern in response to CO2 forcing owing to the fact that its quantification currently relies solely on ESM results and is subject to uncertainties in historical SST patterns.
 Thus, based on the pattern of warming since 1870, α' is estimated to be in the range 0.0 to 1.0 W m-2 °C-1 but with a low confidence in the upper end of this range.
 A value of $\alpha' = +0.5 \pm 0.5$ W m-2 °C-1 is used to represent this range in Box 7.2 and Section 7.5.2, which respectively assess the implications of changing radiative feedbacks for Earth's energy imbalance and estimates of ECS based on the instrumental record.
-The value of α' is larger if quantified based on the observed pattern of warming since 1980 (Figure 2.11b) which is more distinct from the equilibrium warming pattern expected under CO_2 forcing (high confidence) (similar to CMIP6 projections shown in Figure 7.12a; Andrews et al., 2018).
+The value of α ' is larger if quantified based on the observed pattern of warming since 1980 (Chapter 2, Figure 2.11b) which is more distinct from the equilibrium warming pattern expected under CO2 forcing (similar to CMIP6 projections shown in Figure 7.12a) (Andrews et al., 2018) (high confidence).